Croat–Bosniak War: Vance–Owen Peace Plan

 The UN, the United States, and the European Community (EC) supported a series of peace plans for Bosnia and Herzegovina.
 The most notable of them was a peace proposal drafted by the UN Special Envoy Cyrus Vance and by EC representative Lord Owen.
 The first draft of the plan was presented in October 1992, taking into account the aspirations of all three sides.
-The Vance–Owen Peace Plan (VOPP) proposed to divide Bosnia into ten ethnically based autonomous provinces or cantons, three of which would be Serb, three Bosniak, three would be Croat, and Sarajevo would be a separate province.
+The Vance–Owen Peace Plan (VOPP) proposed to divide Bosnia into ten ethnically based autonomous provinces or cantons, three of which would be Serb, three Muslim, three would be Croat, and Sarajevo would be a separate province.

 The final draft was presented in Geneva in January 1993, but it created an impression that the borders were not yet definite.
 Bosnian Croat representatives supported the peace proposal as it gave them autonomy.
 Only a few Croat enclaves were outside the three Croat provinces and it was more favourable to them than the previous plans.
 Tuđman was unofficially the head of the Croat delegation as Boban required his approval before acting.
 On 2 January, Bosnian Croat authorities agreed to the plan in its entirety.
-On 15 January the HVO declared that it would implement the plan unilaterally even without the signature of Bosniak authorities.
-On the same day, Prlić ordered ARBiH units in provinces designated as Croat under the plan to subordinate themselves to HVO, and HVO units in Bosniak designated provinces to subordinate to the ARBiH.
+On 15 January the HVO declared that it would implement the plan unilaterally even without the signature of Muslim authorities.
+On the same day, Prlić ordered ARBiH units in provinces designated as Croat under the plan to subordinate themselves to HVO, and HVO units in Muslim designated provinces to subordinate to the ARBiH.
 Stojić and Petković sent similar orders.

 On 16 January, Halilović reminded ARBiH troops that peace talks were still ongoing and were ordered to not subordinate to the HVO.
-On the same day, Božo Rajić, a Croat and Minister of Defence of the Republic of Bosnia and Herzegovina, issued an identical order to that of the HVO to Serb, Croat, and Bosniak forces as well as UNPROFOR and ECMM.
+On the same day, Božo Rajić, a Croat and Minister of Defence of the Republic of Bosnia and Herzegovina, issued an identical order to that of the HVO to Serb, Croat, and Muslim forces as well as UNPROFOR and ECMM.
 Owen says this was premature and that the ARBiH was not required to be subordinate to the HVO.
 On 19 January, Izetbegović voided Rajić's order and on 21 January, Rajić suspended his own order until peace talks were finished.
 At the same time, HVO-ARBiH clashes broke out in many municipalities.
 A mutual order to halt hostilities was issued by Boban and Izetbegović on 27 January though it went unenforced.